rmathur101/AffordableHousingDataHub/README.md

 5. make sure that you have mysql installed on whatever machine is running the app
 6. under app/sql you'll find development_db.sql. import this into your sql instance, and it will create / replace with a database called AffordableHousingDataHub.
 This will contain property data as of 12/18/18.
 It will also include one user account that you can use for testing.
 Email is 'test@gmail.com'.
 Password is 'password'.
 7. run `npm run dev` to run the backend in development. this will run the node server and watch for any backend changes.
+	- NOTE: on production we currently use `pm2` which is a process manager. we run app.js with the NODE_ENV=PRODUCTION. it is advised to install pm2 globally for production.
 8. run `npm run build-dev`. this will bunlde js files from public/js into public/dist and watch for any changes in public/js.